mtrevisan/Boxon/README.md

  - `transformer`: the transformer used to convert the read value into the value that is assigned to the annotated variable.

 #### description
-Reads an integer number (primitive or not) given the amount of bits.
+Reads a long number (primitive or not) or a BigInteger given the amount of bits.

 #### annotation type
 This annotation is bounded to a variable.